 Meet Christine Utomo

-Dr. Christine Utomo is a pianist, educator, and Associate Professor of Piano at Chengdu University, China, and Artistic Director of Irama Music Studio, Indonesia — a music academy founded in 1983 that she has led since 2007.
-Praised by Chinese Weibo Weekly Broadcast as the pianist who "breathed new life into Rachmaninoff's Second Piano Concerto in C minor," she brings to her work a rare combination of international performance experience and deep pedagogical commitment.
+Praised by China's Weibo Weekly Music Broadcast as a pianist who "lets Rachmaninoff's Second Piano Concerto be reborn in her hands," Dr. Christine Utomo (吴依婷) is an Indonesian pianist, educator, and Piano Faculty (Foreign Expert) at the College of Chinese & ASEAN Arts, Chengdu University, and Artistic Director of Irama Music Studio, Indonesia — a music academy she has led since 2007.
+She brings to her work a rare combination of international performance experience and deep pedagogical commitment.

 Her teaching spans students of all ages and levels — from early childhood music to advanced conservatoire preparation.
 She initiated the Early Childhood Music program at Irama Music Studio in 2013, drawing on Kodály and Edwin Gordon pedagogy, and became a licensed Kindermusik educator in 2014.
 Her students have won prizes at national and international competitions and have been accepted into universities in the United States, Europe, and China.
 She is a regular adjudicator at Indonesian piano competitions, including the Ananda Sukarlan Award, Steinway Piano Competition, and UPH National Piano Competition.